m-vdb/boulder-bot/data/nlu.md

 - how do the UK technical grades work?
 - can you explain the UK technical grades to me?

-## intent:faq_system
+## intent:list_bouldering_techniques
+- can you list some bouldering techniques?
-- can you give me some details about the UK tech grades?
+- give me a list of the common bouldering techniques
-- Can you explain the UK system?
+- what are the different techniques?

 ## synonym:Dankyu system
 - Japanese grades